microcks/microcks.io/content/documentation/guides/installation/externals.md

 ## Overview

-This guide is a walkthrough, that exposes Microcks extension capabilities and explain how to leverage them.
+This guide is a walkthrough that exposes Microcks extension capabilities and explains how to leverage them.
 By the end of this tour, you should be able to apply your customizations and figure out the possibilities it offers.

 > 💡 This guide is actually an adaptation of the excellent [CNAM](https://assurance-maladie.ameli.fr/qui-sommes-nous)'s blog post here: [Extend Microcks with custom libs and code](/blog/extend-microcks-with-custom-libs/) that provides comprehensive samples on how to apply the below principles.

-This guide is organized in 3 different steps you'll have to follow to test and produce a robust extended version of Microcks:
+This guide is organized into 3 different steps you'll have to follow to test and produce a robust extended version of Microcks:

 1. **Identify the extension use-case** and the component you'll need to extend,
-2. **Locally extend and test** your additions of container image,
+2. **Locally extend and test** your additions to the container image,
-3. **Build a final custom image** embedding your additons for easy distribution.
+3. **Build a final custom image** embedding your additions for easy distribution.

 Let's jump in! 🪂

 ## 1. Identify use-cases

-At time of writing, there are 2 extension points may be used to extend the built-in features of Microcks:
+At the time of writing, there are 2 extension points that may be used to extend the built-in features of Microcks:

 1️⃣ The [`SCRIPT` dispatcher](/documentation/explanations/dispatching/#script-dispatcher) that runs Groovy scripts may need additional dependencies, allowing you to easily reuse your own or third-party libraries across all your mocks.
 Think about:
   * Parsing and analyzing some custom headers or message envelopes,